russ-hensel/stuffdb/readme_rsh.txt

             much cleaner, more function, delete implemented for what i think is the hard part

-            look for db fragments as a way of making sure deletes are ok
+           *! look for db fragments as a way of making sure deletes are ok

+        !! ===================>>> start with planting even using new subclass base

-            improve deletes for events....
+           !! improve deletes for events....

-            improve the date edits, one for new records non edit current date one for photos can set date and copy to next record.
+           *!  improve the date edits, one for new records non edit current date one for photos can set date and copy to next record.

+            ** reformat pictue detail to look better ** improved custom grid

+            *! place in grid should be totally removed

+            photo document
+                ** photo detail
+                    subject sub tab other tables
+                        ** fix column headers
+                        ** fix column width
+                     **    album sub seems not to work also ugly ** album stub tab fix column head and width

+        !! album document
+            detail tab
+              !! album date need to be fixed
+              !!  picture sub tag
+                  -- make non edit -- see if can improve columns inc order

+        !! can i drive more runtime off the data dictionary think about it can always find edit in the list by its field name, or could use a dict instead.
+Layout may be the only one needing manual intervention then tweak rest in loop at end???

+        !! time on help for edit date is still misbehaving

+        !! when time is more under control add to criteria

 ---- ver68